 The unit’s transmission is made available by a poly-v rubber belt, resistant to stretching.
 This type of transmission contributes to the quietness of the drive, the pedaling motion being almost entirely silent.
 It also doesn’t require any lubrication.

 One of the main strengths of the BodyCraft ECT400g is the self-generating power system.
-It integrates a small power generator which creates the required energy for the console to become operable.
-The console has a rechargeable battery which is powered when you pedal.
+It integrates a small power generator, which creates the required energy for the console to become operable.
+The console has a rechargeable battery that is powered when you pedal.
 Therefore, you don’t need to connect the unit to a power source.

 The resistance system is eddy current based.
 It includes a servo motor and a magnetic brake.
 It’s completely digital; in other words, you can only adjust the resistance from the console or the controls in the right grip.
 As you adjust the opposition, the servo motor will change the position of the brake to the flywheel, thus altering the intensity of the internal magnetic field, and increasing or decreasing pedal tension.